 Under 5/20, an airline could only fly overseas if it had been operational for five years and had 20 planes.
 The five-year norm was scrapped in June 2016.

-Thank you for visite AVIATION DREAMER website and to read more articles related to aviation job check out on the bellow –
+Thank you for visite AVIATION DREAMER website to read more articles related to aviation jobs check out the below –

 video or message me on my Facebook page.
 Also, you can comment below for getting a quick reply …